 Some grants and scholarships are bound to certain conditions.
 What are important terms to check upon receiving a grant?

 A grant basically translates into free money.
 The main difference between grants and loans is that grants do not require repayment.
-If the grant comes with conditions I would drop it immediately.
+If the grant comes with several strict conditions I would consider to drop it immediately.
 The process of how student grants are awarded is vague for most due to the various types of student scholarships.
 I recommend looking for student grants and scholarships issued as cash awards directly to students.

-Founder, Reseacher and Adviser at www.fundraising.how
+Founder and Advisor at www.fundraising.how